tianl-h/UVoice_feedback_app/README.md

 # UVoice: Feedback collection App
 UVoice is a B2C feedback collection app.
 It is currently deployed [here](https://floating-journey-49522.herokuapp.com/)!.
 ## App Overview
 This is a feedback collection application for business companies to to send survey emails to a big list of customers to collect feedbacks.
-If you are a startup owner/product manager and want to feedbacks from your customers, you can use this application to send emails requesting feedback and get tabulation of results.
+If you are a startup owner/product manager and want to collect feedbacks from your customers, you can use this application to send emails requesting feedback and get tabulation of results.

 ## App User Flow:
 1. Users sign up via Google OAuth